The first cutscene involves Terranort watching as Even and Ienzo fade into darkness. Ienzo is a child, and his little body lying next to Even's...

 From the ending bits of Kingdom Hearts Dream Drop Distance: It's gut-wrenching seeing Sora end up exactly like Ventus.
 Sure, Lea comes in as a Big Damn Hero and saves Sora from becoming a Xehanort clone, but again, Sora=Ventus right now.
 Comatose with a shattered heart teetering on oblivion.
 It was scary finding that we were so close to losing him... to losing EVERYTHING...

 And finally, when a comatose Sora is brought back to Mysterious Tower, Mickey worries that things are repeating with what happened to Ven.
-It shows that Mickey has never really gotten over what happened back in Birth by Sleep, and the he's worried to loose someone else the same way as Ven.
+It shows that Mickey has never really gotten over what happened back in Birth by Sleep, and the he's worried to lose someone else the same way as Ven.

 The chronicle summarizing Days basically confirms Xion's suicide attack, stating: "The two fought and Xion got her wish: she was defeated."